Partial testing results are in: 256 of the 404 people tested at Bluefield State College are negative for the virus

 Bragg said another 134 test results were still pending Thursday afternoon.

-That means the current COVID-19 count for Mercer County still stands at 13 with 10 of those individuals having already recovered from the virus and out of quarantine.
+That means the current COVID-19 count for Mercer County still stands at 13.
+But 10 of those 13 cases involve individuals who have already recovered from the virus and are out of quarantine.

 Commented